Best fonts in Squarespace: 2023 fonts list and font pairings

 It was designed to be readable at small and large sizes, from it’s thinnest to heaviest weight, and it’s one of the rare fonts that is available in Squarespace at almost every weight.

 The only thing I’d change about this dream font is that the period and punctuation is square.
-Oh, how I’d love a round version!
+Oh, how I’d love a round version (Aileron is very close in style to Neue Haas Grotesk and has round punctuation)!

 Available in the following weights on Squarespace: